LordTenderBacon/Adafruit-Prop-Maker-RP2040-Halloween-Reactive-Light-Sound/README.md

 # Adafruit Propmaker 2040 Reactive sound Neopixel Ring

 This project uses an Adafruit RP2040 Prop-Maker Feather with a 3" 4-ohm speaker, a NeoPixel ring, and a Flight Distance Sensor.
 The project can also be used with a PIR sensor by making minor adjustments.
+There are reffernce images at the very bottom to show how I set mine up.

 ## Getting Started